UncleJerry/Filmroom/README.md

 iOS 11 adaptation will be done before March.

-## macOS Features
+## Rendering Features

 - Real-Time Rendering via MTKView
 	- Adapted aspect radio
 	- Lowest CPU cost with fewest data type conversion
 	- This way is much more faster than DispatchQueue method.
-- Argument Buffer of Metal, which decrease around 10 times of CPU overheads.
+- Argument Buffer of Metal, which decrease around 10 times of CPU overheads. (macOS only)

 ## macOS Filters Filters

 - [x] Gamma Correction
 - [x] Gaussian Blur

-Computation Kernels
+## Computation Kernels

+Please search the file named ComputeKernel.metal

 - [x] 2D FFT in Apple Metal by a Iterative Way
 	- [x] 1st: Rearrangement of element